 EE 628 Analysis and Design of Integrated Circuits (3) Fabrication constraints and design guidelines for integrated circuits.
 Nonlinear model of integrated circuit transistor.
 Design and analysis of integrated logic circuits and linear circuits.
 Pre: 323.

 EE 640 Applied Random Processes (3) Random variables, multivariate distributions, random sequences, stochastic convergence, stationary and nonstationary processes, spectral analysis, Karhunen-Loeve expansion, Markov processes, mean square estimation, Kalman filters.
-Pre: 342 or MATH 471 (or equivalent).
+Pre: MATH 471 or equivalent.

 EE 641 Queueing Theory (3) Poisson, Markov, and renewal processes, M/G/1 queue, G/M/1 queue, queueing networks, simulation, and performance evaluation of computer systems and communication networks.
-EE, ICS, MATH majors only.
 Pre: 342, 640 (or concurrent), or consent.